StatTag/amia-2019-spring-rr/04-dissemination/nltk-freq-dist/README.md

 In my `test-data` folder, we have an input folder named "input" an and output folder named "output".
 I can run the code through the container using the following command:

-`docker run -it --rm -v "$PWD":/tmp --name nltk-freq-dist-instance nltk-freq-dist input output`
+`docker run --rm -v "$PWD":/tmp nltk-freq-dist input output`

 Here the `-v "$PWD":/tmp` option is telling Docker to map the current directory on our machine (the directory we're in, which Docker discovers via `"$PWD"`) to the `/tmp` directory in the container.
 Within the container, it can access `/tmp/input` to get to all of our text files, and it can write results to `/tmp/output`.
 When the container stops running, the files in the input and output directory still exist.